UBCFormulaElectric/Consolidated-Firmware/src/shared/STM32-CAN-Code/README.md

 ## Overview
-This repository contains our CAN library for STM32 F3 microcontrollers (F0 is not yet supportd).
+This repository contains our CAN library for STM32 F3 microcontrollers (F0 is not yet supported).
 The goal is to abstract away low-level details, provide a set of easy-to-use CAN helper functions, and enforce consistency for CAN communication across every PCB.

 ## Setup
 1. Add the board name to **Preprocessor Symbols** inside Keil.
 This will determine which CAN filters are activated.